evanx/chronica-hitcount/README.md

 ## chronica-hitcount

-Simple analytics service in Node.js, using Redis for storage.
+Minimal analytics service in Node.js, using Redis for storage.

+### Client

+On the client,

 ```
 http://localhost:8080/c/thesite.com/1234567/article